org-formation/org-formation-cli/docs/cloudformation-resources.md

                   AWS: [] # empty array is not 'legal'
  ```

-Syntactically the resource is not correct but as it will not be created (becuase of the condition) there wont be an error.
+Syntactically the resource is not correct but as it will not be created (because of the condition) there wont be an error.
 Yay!